voiceflow/runtime-client-js/docs/advanced-usage.md

 ## Configuration

 The `RuntimeClientFactory` accepts configurations which it will apply to `RuntimeClient` instance it constructs.
-In particular, there is a `dataConfig` option for managing the data returned by `Context.getResponse()` for all `Context`s produced by a `RuntimeClient`.
+In particular, there is a `dataConfig` option for managing the data returned by `Context.getTrace()` for all `Context`s produced by a `RuntimeClient`.
 To summarize, there are four options currently available:

 1. `tts` - Set to `true` to enable text-to-speech functionality.
 Any returned `SpeakTrace`s corresponding to Speak Steps on Voiceflow will contain an additional`src` property containing an `.mp3` string, which is an audio-file that will speak out the trace text.
 This option does not affect `SpeakTrace`s corresponding to Audio Steps in any way and a `src` property is always generated.
 2. `ssml` - Set to `true` to disable the `Context`'s SSML sanitization and return the full text string with the SSML included.
-This may be useful if you want to use your own TTS system.
+This may be useful if you want to use your own TTS system
-3. `includeTypes` - Set to a list of `TraceType` strings which are the additional trace types your want from `.getResponse()`.
-A speak-type trace is always returned by `.getResponse()`.
-For the full list of available trace types and their `TraceType` strings, see [Advanced Trace Types](#advanced-trace-types).
-4. `traceProcessor` - Set to a "trace processor" function which will be automatically called whenever an interaction method like `.sendText()` receives new traces.

 The Samples section has some working code demonstrating some of the configuration options.
 Also, see the subsections below for how to access the data exposed by `dataConfig` options.